mooti/validator/README.md

         ]
     ]
    ```
    The object type validates the item as an associative array/standard object. it also has the following properties:
-   * **required** [*true/false*] : wether the item is required
    * **properties** [*array*] : an optional associative array of rules for the object's properties.
 You can use a wildcard rule here.

 - **array**